juanlao7/protopipe_web/tutorials/introductory/neural_networks/index.md

 Since this is an introductory tutorial, we will use the validation loss as an indicator of the model's performance---instead of evaluating the model against an unseen test dataset---.
 We will use that value to fine tune some hyperparameters, such as the *batch size* or the *learning rate* of the optimizer.

+The final project is available for download [here](tutorials/introductory/neural_networks/neural_networks.zip).

 ### 1. Creating a new project

 ![Empty projects screen](assets/img/projects_screen/introduction_1.png)